 Ellen Healy Award for Graduate Studies

-An award of $1,000 to be given annually to a current student in the Master’s or PhD program in History with a preference for a student who has not received any other award (including a TA or RA-ship).
+An award of $500 to $1,000 to be given annually to a current student in the Master’s or PhD program in History with a preference for a student who has not received any other award (including a TA or RA-ship).
 Each annual winner will be given a written biographical summary of the late Ellen Healy, an alumna and onetime teaching assistant in the Department.
-No formal application necessary.
-For further information contact the Director of Graduate Studies.

 David F. Healy Fellowship

 Awarded to a graduate of Nottingham University (UK) and nominated by the Department of History or Program in American Studies at Nottingham University.
 The fellowship is tenable for two years and consists of a teaching assistantship (including tuition remission, health benefits, and stipend).
 Applicants must follow usual application process for the MA in UWM Department of History.